New Forest coven: Origins

 Gerald Gardner claimed that the New Forest coven was a survival of the Witch-Cult, a supposed pre-Christian pagan religion that worshipped a Horned God and a Triple Goddess, and which had supposedly been persecuted during the witch trials of the Early Modern period.
 This theory about the witch trials had been put forward by various writers in the nineteenth century, such as Jules Michelet and Charles Leland, but had risen to prominence in the early twentieth century when it was promoted in two of the works of Egyptologist Dr Margaret Murray: The Witch-Cult in Western Europe (1921) and The God of the Witches (1933).
 The idea of the pagan Witch-Cult has been disproved and dismissed by historians specialising in the Early Modern witch trials since Murray's death in 1963, with works by academics like Elliot Rose, Norman Cohn, Carlo Ginzburg and Keith Thomas instead showing the real nature of the witch trials as a combination of social, economic and religious factors.
 It is for this reason that the historian Ronald Hutton (1999) dismissed any possibility of the New Forest coven being a pagan survival.

 Instead, it has been proposed that the New Forest coven had been founded in the early twentieth century by various occultists who wished to 'resurrect' the hypothetical Witch-Cult as described in Murray's works.
 Philip Heselton (2003), who performed the most exhaustive research into the group, speculated that the coven had been formed by a woman named Rosamund Sabine, who prior to moving to the New Forest in 1924 had been involved in various esoteric groups like the Hermetic Order of the Golden Dawn.
 He thought that she, after reading The Witch-Cult in Western Europe, became interested in witches, and believed herself to be the reincarnation of one.
 It was for this reason, he believed, that she gathered together some of her friends who also had an interest in the occult, and founded the coven.
-Researcher Vikki Bramshaw suggests that Gardner may well have had some, albeit brief, meeting with local traditions in operation at that time.
-She writes that whilst a number of the members were from masonic or academic backgrounds of high society, others were working-class people outside of those class-bound organisations.
-They included blacksmiths, manual labourers, and some with gypsy connections in the Forest.
 Davis Stanton writes, "In other words, Wicca was only 'new' in the sense the New Forest was new - a re-designation of something that was there before, under another name".

 A different origin theory was put forward by Steve Wilson (1996), who speculated that the coven might have been founded by members of a scouting organisation, the Order of Woodcraft Chivalry.
 Heselton accepted similarities between the Order and the coven, but did not believe that there was any direct connection.